Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Same no-burn steam wand as most other E61 machines in this range.

 **The Not So Good:**
-- Pressurestat control of the steam boiler, so a cooling flush is necessary if it sits idle.
+- Pressurestat control of the steam boiler, so brew temperature is a giant question mark without a group thermometer.
 - Not recommended for its lack of features vs price.

 #### Nuova Simonelli Oscar II ($1400 US)
 *In short:* Built cheaply and inexplicably lacking an overpressure valve, this machine is *so* close to being a value king but lands firmly on the "don't buy" list from truly baffling shortcomings for the price.

 **The Good:**
-- Low price
+- Low price for a heat exchanger
 - Large 2L boiler
 - Programmable shots
 - NSF Certified, so technically usable in a commercial setting - again, not recommended.
 - Plumb in kit available
+- Lever operated steam valve is a plus.

 **The Not So Good:**
 - Pressurestat controlled (again), so flushing is necessary.